lexmanthefirst/forex-crypto-news-a2a-protocol/README.md

   }'
 ```

-### Example Analysis Request
+### Example Analysis Requests

-The agent accepts natural language queries like:
+The agent accepts natural language queries for ANY cryptocurrency or forex pair:

+**Individual Asset Analysis:**

-- "Analyze BTC"
+- "Analyze BTC" or "Analyze Bitcoin"
+- "What's happening with PEPE?"
+- "Give me a technical analysis of SOL"
+- "Show me MATIC analysis"
+- "Analyze Arbitrum" (automatically maps to ARB)
+- "What about Dogecoin?"

+**Forex Pairs:**

 - "What's the outlook for EUR/USD?"
+- "Analyze GBP/JPY"
+- "Show me USD/CHF analysis"

+**Market Summary Requests:**

+- "Summarize crypto and forex movements today"
+- "What's happening in the market?"
+- "Show me market overview"
+- "What are the best performing coins?"
+- "What are the worst performers today?"
-- "Give me a technical analysis of ETH"
+- "Show me trending cryptocurrencies"
+- "What's the market status?"

+The agent will automatically:

+- Extract the symbol or pair from your query
+- Look up the correct CoinGecko ID if needed
+- Fetch real-time prices and 7-day history
+- Generate AI-powered analysis with technical indicators

 ## Response Format